Trails to the Past

 Holbrook is a Mason, and a member of the Knights of Pythias, having passed

 all the chairs in both lodges.
 He is not a member of any church, but his wife is an Episcopalian.
 He was married June 7, 1893, to Virginia, daughter of Albert C. and Frances Suydam Robinson, in Green Bay, Wis.
 They have one son, Weare H., born April 15, 1896.
-WELCH, John Robert, cashier of the First State bank

 In the spring of 1869 the family came to Iowa, stopping at Sac